ProvableHQ/leo/documentation/guides/binary_distribution.md

 ## Packaging Guidelines

-Downstream packages (Homebrew taps, AUR PKGBUILDs, distribution packages, etc.) should follow these guidelines:
+Downstream packages, such as Homebrew taps, AUR PKGBUILDs, and distribution packages, must follow these guidelines:

 - **Install all binaries together.** A complete Leo installation includes `leo`, `leo-fmt`, and `leo-lsp`.
 Users expect the full toolchain.
 - **Place all binaries on `PATH`.** Leo discovers plugins by searching `PATH` for executables matching the `leo-<name>` convention.